-The “New” Stonewall Jackson and the Uppity Spy, is a Comic book “Originally named” Uncle T and the Uppity Spy, but this version has no Gullah an English-based creole language, the entire Stonewall Jackson and the Uppity Spy book is represented in this book but designed for a young adults audience of ages from 10 to 14.
+The “New” Stonewall Jackson and the Uppity Spy is a comic book “originally named” Uncle T and the Uppity Spy, but this version has no Gullah, an English-based Creole language.
+The entire Stonewall Jackson and the Uppity Spy book is represented in this book, but it is designed for a young adult audience of ages 10 to 14.
 Its layout is an 8″ x 10″ format like a traditional comic book with bubbles and graphics, representing sounds and actions.
-And as a bonus to make sure that young people understand this version it has 10% more content than the original hardcopy version.
+As a bonus, to make sure that young people understand this version, it has 10% more content than the original hardcopy version.

 It’s Stonewall Jackson’s true-life story written in a young adult format.

 General Thomas Stonewall Jackson’s amputated arm is buried in a separate grave from the rest of his body.
 It is ironic to this author that the same arm that handed Bibles to enslaved African Americans and broke the law by teaching them how to read and write is separated from the rest of the general’s remains.

 Stonewall Jackson’s arm was buried a few days before his death due to complications from the wound.
 The arm was laid to rest at Ellwood Manor on the Wilderness Battlefield.
 Several attempts have been made to exhume the arm, but it has always been returned to the ground.
 Although Jackson’s body is buried in Lexington, Virginia, more than twenty miles away from his death location, which is now the Stonewall Jackson Shrine, his arm remains separated from his body.